 You can choose any of the options below, but keep in mind that, no matter what you choose, you have to be respectful to the ladies.
 When we went there, there was already a law that prohibited people to take pictures on several streets of Gion, and we all know rules appear for a reason.

 While reading this post, you will notice that I don’t have many pictures with geisha or maiko.
 I only have one, in fact, and that one was taken at the geisha experience we choose for our trip.
-And this is the case because I respected their right to privacy and acted like a decent human being.
+And this is the case because I respected their right to privacy and acted like decent human beings.
 So, you know, be like me :).

 1. Go maiko and geisha spotting in Gion